ibivibiv/simple-llm-openai-wrapper/README.md

 The wrapper operates in two main phases:

-1. **Model Selection & Retry:**
+1. **Model Selection, API Call, & Post-Processing with Retry:**
    For each API call (chat or generate), it cycles through your list of model configurations.
 For each model, it:
    - Constructs a new client using that model’s specific API key and endpoint (falling back to global settings if not provided).
-   - Combines hyperparameters from global defaults, model-specific defaults, and per-call parameters.
+   - Merges hyperparameters from global defaults, model-specific defaults, and per-call parameters.
-   - Retries the API call (up to `max_attempts`) before moving on to the next model.

-2. **Post-Processing:**
-   After a successful API call, the response is post-processed:
-   - If enabled, `<think>...</think>` sections are removed.
-   - If JSON enforcement is enabled, the response is repaired to produce valid JSON.
+   - Makes the API call and then immediately post-processes the result (removing `<think>...</think>` sections and repairing JSON if enabled).
+   - The entire operation—both the API call and post-processing—is wrapped in a retry mechanism (up to `max_attempts`).
+If any error occurs during either stage, it triggers a retry.

+2. If the call fails after all retries for one model, the wrapper moves on to the next model in the list until a successful response is produced.

 ### Mermaid Diagram: Model Fallback with Multiple Endpoints